Adamus7/RayDBG-Blog/source/_posts/2017-11-28-Call-Native-Win32-API-in-PowerShell.md

 # Add-Type
 [Add-Type](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/add-type?view=powershell-5.1) is a cmdlet allow us to extend PowerShell session with .Net Framework type (a class).
-There is a example about how to call native Windows APIs in the document:
+There is an example about how to call native Windows APIs in the document:
 ```PowerShell
 PS C:\> $Signature = @"
 [DllImport("user32.dll")]public static extern bool ShowWindowAsync(IntPtr hWnd, int nCmdShow);